Ending "Crappy Funding Practices"

 This is the exact — and only — language in the federal tax statute governing charitable organizations that deals with political activity.
 It’s short and to the point: political activity is absolutely prohibited.
 There’s no exception if it’s just an insubstantial part of the 501(c)(3)’s operations.

-It’s just not okay.
+It’s not okay.
+Ever.

 This restriction on political activity applies to the organization itself.
 But an organization acts through its key people: the founders, directors, officers, and high-ranking staff.
 So does everything that these people do and say — even on their own time and in their personal lives — stick to the organization?